primitivefinance/arbiter/documentation/src/chapter_1.md

 * **Compatibility:** With a `no_std` design, `simulate` can be compiled to a WebAssembly (wasm) library, facilitating seamless integration with Javascript.
 Furthermore, this design also provides C++ bindings if required, thereby enhancing its cross-language adaptability.

+* **Manager Module:** The `manager.rs` file contains the `SimulationManager` structure, which is responsible for managing simulations.
+The `SimulationManager` oversees the simulation environment, activates agents, handles contract deployment, calls contracts, and reads logs.

+* **Lib Crate Integration:** The `lib` crate provides foundational structures and mechanisms for simulations, integrating closely with the `onchain` crate for efficient, live Ethereum interaction.

+* **Exchange Module:** The `Exchange` and `Cfmm` traits from the `exchange.rs` file describe the functionality of any contract that can be used to swap tokens.

+* **Historic Module:** The `historic.rs` file is key for generating price paths for a simulation, allowing managers to alter prices for infinitely liquid pools.
+This module also allows for the importation of price data from a CSV file.

 The `simulate` crate constitutes a key component of our Rust ecosystem, primarily dealing with agent-based simulations, price paths, and middleware that interfaces with the `revm`.